-The 1:10 000 scale published mapping has being progressively withdrawn as it is replaced by Landplan[®].
-Boundary-Line now uses this as the source document, occasionally mapped against large scale source.
+The 1:10 000 scale published mapping has been progressively withdrawn as it is replaced by OS Landplan[®].
+Boundary-Line now uses this as the source document, occasionally mapped against large-scale source.

-The census agency codes are supplied by Office of National Statistics (ONS) and General Registers of Scotland (GROS).
+The census agency codes are supplied by the Office of National Statistics (ONS) and General Registers of Scotland (GROS).